Kumon English Immersion Activities

 Kumon English Immersion Activities (KEIA) are carried out with the hope that children will become individuals who can contribute to the global community in the future.
 KEIA Leaders, who are from different countries around the world, facilitate these activities and children get to experience diversity by communicating with them.

 - English Immersion Hour (EIH) is a short online program where children can experience the joy of communicating in English.

 - English Immersion Day (EID) is a one-day (five hour) program that allows children to gain confidence in English by communication through various activities and increase their interest in the world.

-- English Immersion Camp (EIC) is a six-day program for children with a more advanced English level to deepen their understanding about cultural diversity and to learn about various global issues through a communal lifestyle together with KEIA Leaders and friends from all over Japan.
+- Global Immersion Camp (GIC) is a six-day program for children with a more advanced English level to deepen their understanding about cultural diversity and to learn about various global issues through a communal lifestyle together with KEIA Leaders and friends from all over Japan.

 Activities at KEIA give children the opportunity to learn and think about global issues such as “environmental challenges” and “educational opportunities” in English.

 For the topic of “environmental challenges,” we have created various experiential learning opportunities for children including a collaboration with experts from the WWF (World Wide Fund for Nature) during an Overseas Study Tour in Indonesia.

 Regarding “educational opportunities,” we have introduced to children who join EIC the community contributions to projects by BRAC (Building Resources Across Communities), an NGO that Kumon collaborates with in Bangladesh.

 We try to recognize the strengths and weaknesses of each individual we support and work with.
 There are many global issues that cannot be solved individually but we believe that by understanding each other’s strengths and weaknesses, we will be able to overcome challenges while cooperating with each other.